Zeppelins from Another World

 - This Subnormality strip has zeppelins become commonplace when time travel apparently results in the Nazis conquering the world.

-- Which is funny, considering that the Nazis were actually the faction that didn't use military or civilian airships whatsoever, scrapping them and turning them all into planes.
+- Which is funny, considering that the Nazis were actually the faction that didn't use military airships whatsoever.
+Civilian airships were scrapped in the beginning of World War II for their aluminium frames in order to build military planes.
 It was the Americans that actually fielded over 170 airships during the war, to spectacular effect on Allied convoys.

 - As per habit, Lampshaded in Irregular Webcomic!; "Ah, you forget this is an alternate timeline.
 It therefore follows inevitably that airships are much more reliable and widespread.".
 The commentary also links to this very article.